How to use the Fairphone 2 public software bug tracker

 - See if your issue is already logged and described.
 If so, you can:

-- See if there is a fix or workaround published
+- Check if there is a fix or workaround published

 - Add with one vote that you also encounter the described bug